9 Basic Emotional Needs Everyone Has & How To Meet Them

-4. Emotional connection:
+4. Emotional connection

 To be emotionally fulfilled, we need to feel connected to other people.
 We need to experience friendship, love, and intimacy.

-5. Connection to the wider community:
+5. Connection to community

 We are social creatures, and our brain is a social organ.
 We need to feel connected to something greater than ourselves.